Built by Metorial, the integration platform for agentic AI.

 list_repositories

-List repositories for a specific user or organization, or search across all of GitHub.
-Supports pagination and multiple sorting options.
+List repositories for a specific user or organization, or search repositories across GitHub.

 Parameters: